uzairabbasi989/RAG/README.md

 ✅ Generate embeddings
 ✅ Store vectors in Pinecone

+No manual ingestion script is required.

+💬 5.
 Ask Questions
 You can query documents in two ways:

-Using Streamlit UI (recommended)
+✅ Using Streamlit UI (recommended)
 Open the web UI and chat.

-Using API directly:
+✅ Using API directly:
+bash
+Copy code
 curl "http://127.0.0.1:8000/ask?query=What is termination clause?"
 📁 Project Structure
 bash